PierreExeter/WidowX-reacher/README.md

 The Gym environments are adapted from [Replab](https://github.com/bhyang/replab).

+![The Widowx Gym environment in Pybullet][docs/images/widowx_pybullet.gif]

-'widowx_reach-v0'   # environment for the physical arm and the Pybullet simulation 'widowx_reach-v1'   # environment only for the Pybullet simulation 'widowx_reach-v2'   # environment only for the physical arm
+- widowx_reach-v0   # environment for the physical arm and the Pybullet simulation
+- widowx_reach-v1   # environment only for the Pybullet simulation
+- widowx_reach-v2   # environment only for the physical arm

 ## Installation